samiranrl/Carrom_rl/README.md

 ### Agent parameters

 There is one sample agent to get you started. start_agent.py samples the action space uniformly at random.
 The agent is automatically called using start_experiment.py.

 Parameters passed to the agent are solely disambiguate between 1 player and 2 player games, and to inform the agent whether it is player 1 or 2.
 A seed is passed to the agent.
 You must initialize your rng with this seed, to make your results reproducible and consistent across several runs.
 If in doubt, look at the sample agent provided.

 ### Experiment Parameters
 The experiment is controlled by the parameters passed to start_experiment.py.
-<b>The experiments can be be controlled.</b>
+It calls the server and the agent with appropriate parameters.
 ```
--np [1/2] -- 1 Player or 2 Player Carrom [Default: 1]
+-np or --num-players [1/2] - 1 Player or 2 Player Carrom [Default: 1]
--ne [n] -- Number of experiments to run.
+-ne or --num-experiments [n] - Number of experiments to run.
 If this is set > 1. the rng passed to the servers and the agents is the current trial number.
 [Default: 1]
--v  [1/0] -- Turn visualization on/off [Default: 0]
+-v or --visualization  [1/0] - Turn visualization on/off [Default: 0]
--p1  [n] -- The port player 1 agent connects to.
+-p1 or --port1 [n] - The port player 1 agent connects to.
 Must enter a valid port [Default: 12121]
--p2  [n] -- The port player 2 agent connects to.
+-p2 or --port1 [n] - The port player 2 agent connects to.
 Must enter a valid port [Default: 34343]
--rr [1-20] -- Render rate, render every x frame.
+-rr or --render-rate [1-20] - Render rate, render every x frame.
 A higher number results in faster visualization, but choppy frames.
 Only used if -v is set to 1 [Default: 10]
--n  [1/0] -- Turn noise on/off.
+-n or --noise  [1/0] - Turn noise on/off.
 The final agent will be evaluated with noise.
 [Default: 1]
--rs [n] -- A random seed passed to the server rng [Default: 0]
+-rs or --random-seed [n] - A random seed passed to the server rng [Default: 0]
--a1 [file_path] -- relative/full path to player 1 agent [Default: carrom_agent/start_agent.py]
+-a1 or --agent-1-location [file_path] - relative/full path to player 1 agent [Default: carrom_agent/start_agent.py]
--a2 [file_path] -- relative/full path to player 2 agent [Default: carrom_agent/start_agent.py]
+-a2 or --agent-2-location [file_path] - relative/full path to player 2 agent [Default: carrom_agent/start_agent.py]
 ```
-At the end of an experiment, a logfile is written summarising the statistics.
+At the end of an experiment, a logfile is written summarising the statistics in logs/

 ## Quick Start